ShiroSnake/TCP-ClientServerPingThreadWebsiteGetHTMLCode/README.md

 There is no way to change the websites link outside the project.

-There are 2 ways to open the program:
+There are 2 ways to open the program.

 First way:
 1. Open Target folder
 2. Open .bat file as an editor